dccircuit/IGME-235-Fall-2020/projects/project-3.md

 ## IV.
 Milestones
 - Proposal: Post a simple "proposal/about" web page in your banjo account (under project3/about.html would be a good place) that provides the information described in the next section about what you plan to create for your game. - see myCourses dropbox for submission info & the due date
 - Checkpoint: Create a working draft of the project.
-Post it to the #project-3-critiques channel in our Discord server - see myCourses dropbox for the due date
+Post it to you Crit Group channel in our Slack workspace - see myCourses dropbox for the due date
 - Final project deliverable is due final exam week - see MyCourses dropbox for the due date and submission instructions.
 Be sure to post the project to the web, and put the link in the comments field of the myCourses dropbox.
     - Part of the final deliverable includes a demonstration of your game.
-You may do this in one of two ways:
-        1. You may create a short video demo by recording your computer screen while using a tool such as OBS.  http://obsproject.com
+        1. You should create a short video demo by recording your computer screen while using a tool such as OBS.  http://obsproject.com
  Submit this video by uploading it to YouTube as an unlisted video.
 Ideally, you should explain your project with a voice-over, however if you do not wish to do that, you can upload your description as a separate file to the dropbox.
-        1. You may schedule a Zoom or Discord chat with the professor on either May 4th or May 5th.
+        1. If you have technical issues that prevent you from doing this, you may schedule a Zoom chat with your course instructor to demonstrate your finished project (which they may then record to be able to refer to during grading).

 ## V. Proposal
 We would like you to write a brief game treatment for your Project 3 Proposal: